preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 .. image:: documents-wizard-documents.png

+In the above example, the "MX Product Manual" is such a document.
 If there are no documents displayed, there are simply no suitable published document available.